EHCarr/ReactFilmLab/Lessons/Week02/Day02/DOM/Labs.md

+# JS DOM Manipulation Labs

-# LAB # 1 : JS DOM Manipulation - 30 Mins
+# LAB # 1 : About Me and The Book List - 30 Mins

 ## About Me